Global-Policy-Lab/gpl-covid/README.md

 ##### United States
 1. `Rscript codes/data/usa/download_and_clean_JHU_usa_data.R`: Downloads county- (prior to Mar 9) and state- (Mar 10 onwards) level data from the Johns Hopkins repository.
 The code aggregates county data to state level.
 You may run (using `Rscript`) or step through `codes/data/usa/check_health_data.R` to detect issues with data quality.
-2. `python codes/data/usa/download_latest_covidtrackingdotcom_data.py`: Downloads testing regime data
+2. `python codes/data/usa/download_latest_covidtrackingdotcom_data.py`: Downloads testing regime data. **Note**: It seems this site has been getting high traffic and frequently fails to process requests.
+If this script throws an error due to that issue, try again later.
 3. `jupyter nbconvert --ExecutePreprocessor.timeout=None --ExecutePreprocessor.kernel_name=python3 --execute codes/data/usa/add_testing_regimes_to_covidtrackingdotcom_data.ipynb`: Run the jupyter notebook and check that detected testing regime changes make sense, discard any false detections (it is in a notebook so you should manually check the detected changes, but you may run it directly using our choices).
 4. `python codes/data/usa/merge_policy_and_cases.py`: Run the script to merge all data .
 This outputs [data/processed/adm1/USA_processed.csv](data/processed/adm1/USA_processed.csv).
 5. `python codes/data/usa/filter-processed-to-end-date.py`: Run the script to filter [data/processed/adm1/USA_processed.csv](data/processed/adm1/USA_processed.csv) to exclude data after 3/18.